nus-cs2030s/2324-s2/docs/10-heap-stack.md

 The heap stores dynamically allocated objects.
 To put it simply, whenever you use the keyword `new`, a new object is created in the heap.

 Unlike the stack, there is no concept of LIFO.
-So, an object can persist across multiple method invocation.
+So, an object can persist across multiple method invocations.
 This also means that an object can be shared between multiple method invocations.

 An object in the heap contains the following information: